 You may be shocked to hear that naphthalene can be present in cigarette smoke, vehicle exhaust, and forest fire smoke.

-In the United States, naphthalene was first licenced as a pesticide in 1948.
+In the United States, naphthalene was first licensed as a pesticide in 1948.

 Insecticides include naphthalene.